inesp/inesp.github.io/_posts/2019-08-13-github-aliases-cheatsheet.md

 ```
 .
 As you can see our newly created commit is already marked that it will modify *Commit A*.

-But as I said, this is a lengthy affair, thus I have set up the following aliases to make the process shorted:
+But as I said, this is a lengthy affair, thus I have set up the following aliases to make the process shorter:

 ```bash
 [alias]